Tim-Kerr/AnagramAPI/README.md

 Cons:
 * Have to maintain 2 data structure / more memory usage
-* Higher runtime O(nlog(n)) when adding and removing words from the corpus because of the need to maintain sorted order of the array
+* Higher runtime O(nlog(n)) when adding and removing words from the corpus because of the need to maintain the sorted order of the array

 ## API Limitations